SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 Figure 01

-This castle picture is we refer to create our Castle
+This castle picture is we refer to create our Castle.